sindredg/Access-Control-and-Identity-Governance/README.md

 4. **Just-in-time privilege (Phase 3).** No one holds standing Grafana Admin.
 Eligible users activate through PIM with MFA, justification, and approval; activation adds them to `grafana-admins` for a limited window, and a fresh sign-in surfaces the Admin role.
+5. **Periodic review (Phase 5).** Recurring access reviews re-attest who still needs each tier.
+   Denials revoke automatically for low-risk read access and are applied manually for privileged eligibility, so nothing is granted and then forgotten.
-5. **Break-glass.** One emergency account with standing Global Admin and a FIDO2 key sits outside every Conditional Access policy and is never placed under PIM, so a misconfigured policy can never lock everyone out.
+6. **Break-glass.** One emergency account with standing Global Admin and a FIDO2 key sits outside every Conditional Access policy and is never placed under PIM, so a misconfigured policy can never lock everyone out.